 She paused awkwardly.
 "Please take a seat," she added.

 He sat.
 He looked at his watch.
-It was only 30 seconds since she had opened the door.
+It was only two minutes since she had opened the door.
 He crossed and uncrossed his legs.
 He rubbed the sole of one shoe against the side of the other to scrape off annoying bits of mud.
 Then he stared at her.
 That was easier than trying to think of something to say.

 "Brownies?" she asked.